 State Tax Tips for Senior Citizens

-This Informational Publication has been modified and superseded by IP 92(4.4)
+This Informational Publication has been superseded by IP 99(2)

 To compute your Connecticut taxable income, subtract your personal exemption from your Connecticut adjusted gross income.
-Maximum exemption amounts are:
+If your Connecticut adjusted gross income is less than or equal to the maximum exemption amount for your filing status, you do not owe any Connecticut income tax.

 $19,000 - head of household with adjusted gross income up to $38,000.